Landmark 81

 Landmark 81 is a supertall skyscraper in Ho Chi Minh City, Vietnam.
-It is primarily invested and developed by Vinhomes, the largest Vietnamese real-estate developer.
+It is primarily invested in and developed by Vinhomes, the largest Vietnamese real-estate developer.
 Landmark 81 holds the position of the tallest building in Vietnam, the second-tallest building in Southeast Asia, as well as the seventeenth-tallest building in the world overall.

-The 461.2 m, 81-story building is located where the Newport logistics base was on the western banks of the Saigon River in Bình Thạnh District, the northeast side of Ho Chi Minh City's historic center and to the immediate southern side of Saigon Bridge.
+The 461.2 m, 81-story building is located where the Newport logistics base was on the western banks of the Saigon River in Thạnh Mỹ Tây ward, located in the northeast side of Ho Chi Minh City's historic center and to the immediate southern side of Saigon Bridge.
 The tower is built at the heart of Vinhomes Central Park, a $1.5 billion high-end mixed-use urban development.
 The development comprises an Autograph Collection hotel (developed by Vinpearl and originally known as Vinpearl Landmark 81 Hotel) with conference facilities, luxury apartments, the Vincom Center Landmark 81 Mall (the second high-end retail spaces of Vingroup in Ho Chi Minh City after the Vincom Center Đồng Khởi), officetel, restaurants, bars, and a multi-story observation deck.

 History

 The ground-breaking opening ceremony for the tower was held on 13 December 2014.
 In October 2017, construction reached floor 69, and with a height of 270 m, it already surpassed the Bitexco Financial Tower to become the tallest building in Ho Chi Minh City.
 By January 2018, all floor construction was completed, with only the spire and crown remaining unfinished.
 On 10 April 2018, the last segment of the crown spire was added, completing Landmark 81.
 The building's base, which takes up 6 floors with a total space of 50000 sqm, was opened on 26 July 2018 to mark the 25th anniversary of its owner's parent company, Vingroup.

 The observation deck, named SkyView, opened on 28 April 2019.
 The deck, spanning from floor 79 at 369.65 m to floor 81 at 382.65 m, is currently Vietnam's highest observation deck.
 Tickets range from 403,000 Vietnamese dong (US$$17.40) for children to 810,000 dong (US$34.80) for adults.

 On 21 September 2022, an Autograph Collection hotel opened in Landmark 81.
 The hotel commences from the 47th floor to 71st floor of the skyscraper, housing 223 rooms.

+The building's shape is partially inspired by the appearance of a bundle of bamboo sticks, which in Vietnamese culture is a metaphor for strength.